Skip to main content

 4. The Main view

-When you open up the Finance report, you land on the main view.
+When you open up the Finance report, you land on the main list view.
 This view offers a list of the jobs you've worked on in the selected financial year (this financial year by default).
-These jobs could still be active (WIP) or already archived – as long as there were invoices, expenses, time entries, deferrals or accruals... in the financial year shown, they should also show up (note that this may vary based on the configuration of the report).
+These jobs could still be active (WIP) or already archived – as long as there were invoices, expenses, forecasts, time entries, deferrals or accruals... in the financial year shown, they should also show up (note that this may vary based on the configuration of the report).

 The main view displays all data in your home currency, using the exchange rate stored on the job in Streamtime, however if any job in the list is set up in a different currency in Streamtime, the job's currency is highlighted next to the job name: